Mmabatho76/KeaBatho-s-Fast-Food/Miscellaneous/ReadMe.md

     -JavaScript Validation is implemented in the enquiry and contact page...
     -Enquiry page: After the user has inputed their details and  there will be a pop-up message to let them know their equiry has been submitted
     -Contact page: After the user has inputed their details , there will be a pop-up message to let them know their equiry has been submitted and the contact page will lead or land them to outlook/gmail.
+    -Added an icon to help a user go up when clicked on it , it is at the about us page -ANIMATIONS

 Notes: